sylph01/qtools/readme.markdown

 (see below for Japanese description)

+(changelogs before initial release is in private repository)

 ## What is QTools

 QTools is a toolkit for managing [Quiz Magic Academy](http://www.konami.jp/am/qma/) arcade tournaments.
 QTools provides an input interface for smartphones, and an administration console for computers.